-Tyler Schatz returns to the sidelines with the Rams for the 2015 season after serving as a graduate assistant for two seasons.
+Tyler Schatz returns to the sidelines for his fourth year as assistant coach with the Rams for the 2018 season and sixth overall.

-During his two years with the Rams, he worked with the goalkeepers as well as handling the day-to-day operations of the program.
-The Black & Gold went 18-13-8 during his two seasons, including two appearances in the Atlantic 10 Tournament.
+During his three years with the Rams, he has worked with the goalkeepers as well as handling the day-to-day operations of the program.
+The Black & Gold has gone 29-19-11 during his three seasons to date, including two appearances in the Atlantic 10 Tournament and helping guide the team to the A-10 Championship Game in 2018.

 Prior to his time in Richmond, Schatz spent time playing in southern Spain with the CD Cieza Professional Team.
 His playing career including a two-year stint as the starting keeper for Kenyon College, where he helped the program earn a national ranking and its first NCAA Tournament berth in over a decade.
 He earned his degree in history and statistics from Kenyon in 2012.